earlruby/extract_vos3000_data/README.md

 Purpose
 =======

 If you are trying to provide CDR files to a billing service, such as WebCDR.com, you need to provide files containing your latest call data every 15 minutes or so.
 These scripts create a new CDR file every 15 minutes with the latest CDR records, without interrupting call flow.
-You do not need to make any changes to your Asterisk configuration to use these scripts.

 Setup
 =====